What Is Oculus Rift, And Why Is Everyone Talking About It?

 You pull this strange looking device over your head and suddenly you’re transported into a virtual world.
 You’re no longer sat at home or at the office looking at a movie or video game through a screen, you can look around as if you’re there, an integrated part of the experience.
 What was once the stuff of science fiction and Hollywood fantasy is now on the cusp of becoming reality.

-A start-up by the name of Oculus VR is creating the first mass market Virtual Reality goggles and, boy, have they got everyone’s attention!
-So who are this company that have seemed to crop up out of nowhere?
+A start-up by the name of Oculus VR is creating the first mass-market Virtual Reality goggles and, boy, have they got everyone’s attention!
+So who is this company that has seemed to crop up out of nowhere?
 What is the potential of Virtual Reality?
 Well, here’s everything you need to know about the Oculus Rift and the way it’s changing the way we consume and interact with media.

 What is the Oculus Rift?